 - It gives the students a scope to optimize their marks in the board.

-Class 12 NCERT solution of Chemistry Chapter 2 (Solutions): Important Questions
+Class 12 NCERT solutions for Chemistry Chapter 2: Important Questions

 Question:1 Define the term solution.
 How many types of solutions are formed?
 Write briefly about each type with an example.